Neural Adaptive SCEne Tracing: Experiments

 \section{Experiments}

-For evaluation and both qualitative and quantitative comparison against state-of-the-art methods, we apply our method to several publicly available datasets that have been used by competing methods before, e.g.\textbf{Synthetic-NeRF}~\cite{mildenhall2020nerf}, \textbf{LLFF-NeRF}~\cite{mildenhall2020nerf}, \textbf{DTU Robot Image Data Sets}~\cite{jensen2014large}.
-In addition to the results in this document, we also refer to the video clips in the supplemental material.
+For evaluation and both qualitative and quantitative comparison against state-of-the-art methods, we apply our method to several publicly available datasets that have been used by competing methods before, e.g. \textbf{Synthetic-NeRF}~\cite{mildenhall2020nerf}, \textbf{LLFF-NeRF}~\cite{mildenhall2020nerf}, \textbf{DTU Robot Image Data Sets}~\cite{jensen2014large}.
 We also conduct extensive ablation studies for various parameter choices, e.g., sub-network architecture and the number of block levels.
+In addition to the results in this document, we also refer to the supplemental material for more results.